-A number of students will choose to live on the third floor of Estes Hall (female) for a substance-free environment.
-Alcohol, no matter what the age of the person possessing it, may not be present in, or consumed on, the third floor of Estes Hall.
+A number of students will choose to live in Estes Hall for a substance-free environment.
+Alcohol, no matter what the age of the person possessing it, may not be present in, or consumed in Estes Hall.

 Alcohol consumption and open containers are never permitted on campus grounds or in residence hall public common areas, including hallways, basement areas, restrooms, lounges, and lobbies.
 Administrative exceptions can be made to this policy.
 Houses and apartment spaces are not considered public common areas in regard to alcohol consumption.